Topics:

 - Dashboard (warning) lights

-Example: to limit the power of lighting, or to give a lamp multiple functions, incandescent bulbs, but also LEDs, are controlled by the ECU.
-In the image next to this we see a lamp that is controlled by a duty-cycle.
-The pulse width determines how brightly the lamp lights up.
-The lamp can now function as a taillight (25) or as a brake light (90%).
+Example: to limit the power of lighting, or to give a lamp multiple functions, incandescent bulbs as well as LEDs are controlled by the ECU.
+In the illustration next to this we see a bulb that is controlled by a duty cycle.
+The pulse width determines how bright the lamp will shine.
+The lamp can now function both as tail light (25%) and as brake light (90%).

 Related page: